Josperdo/cloud-labs/README.md

 Most labs land somewhere between $0 and $10, and each one lists its estimated cost up front (a handful of labs touching pricier services like Azure Firewall or Security Copilot run higher — those are called out explicitly).
 Delete the resource group or run `terraform destroy` when you're done with a lab; don't leave things running between sessions.
 A few labs deliberately misconfigure something on purpose (the chaos/incident-response ones) — those always walk you through the fix too.

 No real IPs, tenant names, account IDs, or credentials are committed anywhere in here.
 Placeholders like `<your-subscription-id>` are yours to fill in locally.

-## Contributing

-This is mostly a personal study log, but if you find a broken link, a typo, or a CLI flag that's gone stale, open an issue or a PR.
-I'm not really looking to add new labs from outside contributors, but corrections are always welcome.

 ## Disclaimer